cran-io/tecnobox-server/README.md

 ```

 # Configuration
-Configure a DropBox App and get the Key, Secret and Token.
+First create an App in https://www.dropbox.com/developers/apps
+Go to the App profile
+Obtain the *App key* and *App secret* (visible)
+Generate an App Token (clicking the *Generated access token* button)

 Then set the following ENV variables:

 ```
 DBOXKEY=App Key